Strength of the Line

 Using the Trendline

 Once you have a verified trendline drawn it can be very useful.
 As noted in the Dow Theory, trends tend to continue until something major happens to stop them, which means that you should generally expect the price action to continue in the same uptrend, using the trendline as a support.
 In fact, once the uptrend has established itself as a certain rate of increase, or slope, you usually expect it to maintain the same angle.
+If it changes slope, then this gives an early indication that the trend is changing, whether up or down.

-The first basic use of the trend line is to see where you can buy in an uptrend, as you can expect the price to come down and touch the line during corrections or retracements, before going back up again.
-The line provides a support for the price.
-In a downtrend, the opposite applies, the trendline is a resistance and you may choose to go short when the price goes up to touch it on a retracement.
+The most basic use of the trend line is to see where you can buy in an uptrend, as you can expect the price to come down and touch the line during corrections or retracements, before going back up again.
+The line effectively provides a moving support for the price, and you can use this to improve your trading.

 Join the discussion